Niall-Keating/Notes/Work/Teva/Test App Design.md

 	- Write to the GPIO on the Smart Inhaler to simulate the cap being opened and closed on the inhaler.
 Record the time of this interaction
 	- Wait `X` minutes and then use the EDGE Insights API to pull in the latest samples for the DUT, if the sample timestamp is equal to or greater than the time the interaction was triggered, save the lines to a local database and display the samples on the table view
 	- Delay `X` minutes and repeat the test steps(This should be an interrupt or a cron)
-	- If the next GPIO
+	- If the next GPIO interaction is scheduled to take place but the previous samples have not been uploaded, mark the previous test as failed/incomplete.

 ## Tasks
 - [ ] Create sequence diagram🛫 2022-08-29 🔼